ResetXPDR/DynamicLOD-ResetXPDR/README.md

   - If you wish to have custom profile names, you will need to manually edit the config file for these items after running the new app version at least once, eg. &lt;add key="profileName1" value="IFR" /&gt;.
   - Cruise LOD Updates, when checked, will continue to update LOD values based on AGL in the cruise phase, which is useful for VFR flights over undulating terrain and has an otherwise negligble impact on high level or IFR flights so it is recommended to enable this.
   - LOD Step Max, when checked, allows the utility to slow the rate of change in LOD per second, with increase and decrease being individually settable, to smooth out LOD table changes.
 This allows you to have large steps in your LOD tables without experiencing abrupt changes like having it disabled would do, hence it is recommended to turn it on and start out with the default steps of 5.
+  - Redetect button - Redetects PC/FG/LSFG/VR graphics mode if changed by the user after commencing a flight, now necessary because the app no longer needlessly polls repetitively for graphics mode changes.
+  - On Top - Allows the app to overlay your MSFS session if desired, with MSFS having the focus.
+Mainly useful for adjusting settings and seeing the outcome over the top of your flight as it progresses.
+Should also satisfy single monitor users utilising the native nVidia FG capability of MSFS as they now see the true FG FPS the app is reading when MSFS has the focus.
   - Pause when MSFS loses focus - This will stop MSFS settings being changed while you are focused on another app and not MSFS.
-It is particularly useful for when using FG as the FG active and inactive frame rate can vary quite considerably and because FG is not always an exact doubling of non-FG FPS.
+It is particularly useful for when using native nVidia FG as the FG active and inactive frame rate can vary quite considerably and because FG is not always an exact doubling of non-FG FPS.
   - Status Message - On app startup indicates key system messages, such as:
     - Before loading a flight - whether a newer version of the app is available to download and install
     - Loading in to a flight - whether MSFS memory integrity test have failed, and
-    - Flight is loaded - showing detected DX version, Graphics Mode (PC, FG, or VR), and app pause or FPS settling time status as applicable.
-The FPS settling timer runs for 6 seconds to allow FPS to settle between pausing/unpausing and VR/PC/FG mode transitions.
+    - Flight is loaded - showing detected DX version, Graphics Mode (PC, FG, LSFG or VR), and app pause or FPS settling time status as applicable.
+The FPS settling timer runs for 6 seconds to allow FPS to settle between pausing/unpausing and PC/FG/LSFG/VR mode transitions.
 This allows the FPS to stabilise before engaging automatic functions and should lead to much smaller TLOD changes when seeking the target FPS on such transitions.
 - LOD Level Tables
   - The first Pair with AGL 0 can not be deleted.
 The AGL can not be changed.
 Only the xLOD.
   - Additional Pairs can be added at any AGL and xLOD desired.
 Pairs will always be sorted by AGL.